DriveQuantPublic/react-native-drivekit/packages/core/README.md

 **Note:** If you are using Swift, `initialize` method is also available.

+### Permissions

+Our recommandation is to use [react-native-permissions](https://github.com/zoontek/react-native-permissions).
+You can find an implementation example in the [demo application inside this repository](../demo/src/hooks/useCheckPermissions.js).

+For location permission, please use [requestIOSLocationPermission()](#requestIOSLocationPermission) method for iOS.

 #### Bluetooth authorization

 Even if your app do not use Bluetooth, you **MUST** include usage description on iOS side.
 For more details, please take a look inside the [native documentation](https://docs.drivequant.com/get-started-drivekit/ios#project-configuration)

-Our recommandation is to use [react-native-permissions](https://github.com/zoontek/react-native-permissions).
-You can find an implementation example in the [demo application inside this repository](../demo/App.tsx).

 ---